 Let yourself be surprised: discover the Cicadella dress

-A neckline that cuts out nicely in the back, a line lightly accentuated by princess seams, a wrist with a worked outline...
+A neckline that cuts out nicely in the back, a line lightly emphasized by princess seams, a wrist with a worked outline...
 You will have recognized it, it is the Cicadella sewing pattern , the new blouse from the Fauvae Botanica collection , which has a surprise in store for you.

 The essential little blouse